juice-shop/juice-shop/README.md

 - No external DB:  A simple file based SQLite database is used which is wiped and regenerated on server startup
 - Open source: No hidden costs or caveats
 - Score Board: The application keeps track of known vulnerabilities the user has successfully exploited

+> Juice Shop is the first application written entirely in Javascript listed in the [OWASP VWA Directory](https://www.owasp.org/index.php/OWASP_Vulnerable_Web_Applications_Directory_Project).
+It also seems to be the first broken webapp that uses the currently popular architecture of an SPA/RIA frontend with a RESTful backend.

 ## Preview